textpattern/textpattern.github.io/tags/category2.md

 category: Tags
 published: true
 title: Category2
-description: The category2 tag will display information of the category as defined by 'Category 2' of the article being displayed.
+description: The category2 tag will display the category as defined by 'Category 2' in the article being displayed.
 tags:
   - Article tags
   - Navigation tags